AikidoGuy/tw2latex/README.md

 List of Things to Improve
 -------------------------
+- [X] 2013/05/03: make simple filter usage work; use filter overrides for more complex cases
 - [X] 2013/03/24: placed first version on github
 - [X] 2013/03/24: added 'createReport.sh' to show example usage for inclusion of filters.
 This occured because during development of this code I needed to have one filter for the set of tasks and one filter